playinmyblues/Working-Through-Pure-Data-Programming-Fundamentals-Vol-1/README.md

 The latest batch of patches I have worked through are p38... to p63...

 P63_message_boxes.pd also has a 2nd and 3rd version.
 I create them and name them this way to group them together for the purpose of keeping a concept in mind and exploring it.
-The 2nd and 3rd versions should be obvious but I do not number the first version with 1 so it appears out of order due to alphabetization and ordering with computer systems.
+The 2nd and 3rd versions should be obvious but I do not number the first version with 1.

 There are also some ideas and concepts I have explored and been exposed to in other explorations of Pd and I often include those in my patchs as I explore the book.
 Most of that type of material is explained in the comments.